molivajimenez22/Bikesharing/README.md

 ### **Number of bike trips for all riders and genders for each hour of each day of the week**

-This heat map shows that there is a high volume of riders between 7-9am and 5-7pm - Peak time is Thursdays at 8am and 5-6pm.
+This heat map shows that there is a high volume of riders between 7-9am and 5-7pm.
+Peak times are Thursdays at 8am and 5-6pm.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/Bikesharing/blob/main/Resources/Weekday_for_eachhour.png">

 ### **Number of bike trips for each type of user and gender for each day of the week**

-## Summary
+The first heat map confirms findings in the line graph - there are more male riders.
+It is unclear why there are more male riders than any other riders.
+The second heat map shows that there is higher number of subscribers.
+My recommendation is to market the benefits of becoming a subsciber.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/Bikesharing/blob/main/Resources/trips_by_gender.png">

+## Summary